 If only partially frosted (see illustration above) or if it just has just a single ball of ice in one small area, a qualified refrigeration technician will be required to isolate and correct the actual cause.
 The repair is not the type of a job a homeowner can do them self... nor should even attempt to try.

 BTW.
-The refrigerant used in household refrigerators is usually either R12 or in newer fridge models, R134a.
-"FreonŽ" (sometimes mispronounced freezone) is just a trade name for a whole line of refrigerant types (R-12, R-22, R-134a, R-502, etc.) from the DuPont company, not just that which is used in household refrigerators and freezers.
+The refrigerant used in older household refrigerators was usually R12.
+In newer fridge models (2000+), R134a was used or newer yet R600a (2020+).
+"FreonŽ" (sometimes mispronounced freezone) is just a trade name for a whole line of refrigerant types (R-12, R-22, R-134a, R-502, etc.) manufactured by the DuPont company, not just that which is used in household refrigerators and freezers.
 Other refrigerant manufactures have their own brand names that they market their refrigerants under.